romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 At Turo, our engineering organization made an early and explicit bet on AI to **increase engineer leverage**.
 Not to replace people.
 Not to lower standards.
 But to turn strong engineers into force multipliers.

 **AI doesn’t replace engineers.
-It amplifies them — and it brutally exposes the difference between good ones and bad ones.**

----
+It reflects the quality of the thinking behind it.**

 ## How AI Is Already Changing How I Build Software